katzenpost/katzenpost/docs/specs/client2.md

 	// SURBID must be a unique identity for each request.
 	// This field should be nil if WithSURB is false.
 	SURBID *[sConstants.SURBIDLength]byte `cbor:surbid`

-	// AppID must be a unique identity for the client application
-	// that is sending this Request.
-	AppID *[AppIDLength]byte `cbor:app_id`

 	// DestinationIdHash is 32 byte hash of the destination Provider's
 	// identity public key.